katieefrey/UAT-Scripts/UAT Sorting Tool/README.md

 - optional docker-compose.yml added and Readme updated with detailed instructions for using docker or docker-compose.

 ## Usage
-First, reate a '.env' file from the sample provided:
+First, create a '.env' file from the sample provided:
 ```
 cp .env-sample .env
 ```